JereKuusela/valheim-world_edit_commands/publish/README.md

 # Changelog

+- v1.5
+	- Fixes painting using wrong circle or rectangle size.

 - v1.4
 	- Adds a new parameter `to` to the `spawn_object` command to even distribute multiple object.
 	- Adds a new parameter `guide` to the `object` command to visualize the affected area.